TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/ServiceRelatedApi.rst

 services:

 addService
-  This method is used to register services with TYPO3 CMS.
+  This method is used to register services with TYPO3.
 It checks for availability of a service with regards to OS dependency (if any) and fills the :code:`$GLOBALS['T3_SERVICES']` array, where information about all registered services is kept.